-From a top down perspective, four cross-country studies analyse the impact of reforms on SME finance.
-They draw on multinational data at the country-level (FSB survey); at the firm level (Capital IQ); at the bank-level (BCBS), and at the firm-by-bank-level (ECB), to identify the reform effects.
-The breadth (number of jurisdictions) and depth (granularity of information) of these studies vary and therefore, taken together, they provide a broad view on SME financing.
-This will be further complemented by the evidence from individual-country analyses.
+From a bird's-eye point of view, four cross-country studies analyse the impact of reforms on SME finance.
+They draw on multinational data at the country-level (FSB survey), the firm-level (Capital IQ); the bank-level (BCBS), and most granular, at the firm-by-bank-level (ECB), to identify the reform effects.
+The breadth (number of jurisdictions) and depth (granularity of information) of these studies vary widely and, taken together, they provide a broad view on SME finance that complements the evidence found in single-country analyses.